We've chosen five top-rated home theater projectors that deliver tremendous visual impact without demanding a serious remodeling of your room.

 The Epson 5040UB Projector comes with two pairs of high-quality, rechargeable RF 3D glasses.
 Not to be confused with the Epson PowerLite, which we also discuss in this review, the Epson 5040UB has two HDMI ports and just about every other connectivity and compatibility feature that you could think of, with the notable exception of MHL for your smartphone or tablet.
-That's somewhat surprising, particularly when you consider the fact that several lower-priced Epsons do have it, and also somewhat confusing when you consider the fact that the HDMI ports are compatible with the Apple iPad.
+That's somewhat surprising, particularly when you consider the fact that several lower-priced Epsons do have it.

 At 4.6 pounds, the ViewSonic DarkChip3 Home Theater Projector is both smaller and lighter than the Optoma, making it easy to move around or mount on a shelf.
 This is an entry-level model with a built-in speaker output of only two watts, but the majority of users we surveyed had no problem with this feature.
 "DynamicEco" mode drops brightness to 30 percent on standby, saving energy and extending bulb life.
 Viewsonic is keen to point out the low-maintenance aspects of the ViewSonic and assures consumers that the machine experiences little or no performance deterioration over time.